PayPal NVP API Basics

-An NVP string conforms to the following guidelines:
+An NVP string conforms to these guidelines:

 - Each value in an NVP string is URL-encoded.

-Creating an NVP Request
+Create an NVP request

 The Name-Value Pair request format specifies the API operation to perform, credentials that authorize PayPal to access your account, and fields containing additional information to be used in the request.

-Specifying the PayPal API Operation
+Specify the PayPal API operation

 For the NVP version of the PayPal API, you must specify the name of the PayPal API operation to execute in each request along with the version of the API operation.